Compensation

 Supervisors will evaluate proposals.
 Departments and divisions may also institute their own approval process.

 Do not change the agreement form itself.
 If there is additional information or signatures needed in addition to what it is on the original agreement, departments or divisions may choose to attach additional paperwork to the existing form.
-This can be done in Docusign so long as the Work-Life Resource Coordinator is copied on all final agreements.

 No. One-off requests such as meeting a plumber, or a child who is required to stay home from school due to illness, etc. does not need a new hybrid request/agreement.
 These requests should be treated as they were prior to the pandemic.